allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

   - a topic summary
   - a research question

-<sup>†</sup> It is possible for students in the Computer and Information Science (CIS) departments to attempt team or group Senior Projects.
+<sup>†</sup> Students in the Computer and Information Science (CIS) department may attempt team or group Senior Projects.
-If you choose to pursue the final research project as a team, the expectations for this project will reflect the level of complexity and depth incumbent on projects with more resources.
+If you choose to pursue the final research project as a team, the expectations for this project reflect the level of complexity and depth incumbent on projects with more resources.
 Student _do not_ need to be in the same degree program to form a Senior Project group (e.g., a Data Science and Computer Science major can attempt a project together, et al.).
-If you choose to do this, be aware that you are indicating your interest in continuing this group through your `600` and `610` work.
+If you choose to complete a group project in this course, be aware that you are indicating your interest in continuing this group through your `600` and `610` work.

 ##### Presentation Log